allenai/CommaQA/commaqa/inference/README.md

 ## Beam Search
 Since our dataset (and other tasks in general) don't always have a pre-determined strategy to answer a question, we may need to consider multiple question decompositions at each step and then select the ones that do succeed.
-We use beam search to consider mutliple decompositions at each step.
+We use beam search to consider multiple decompositions at each step.
 To run inference in this mode, use:

 ```shell